lordspline/druid/docs/tutorials/cluster.md

 - 122 GiB RAM
 - 2 * 1.9TB SSD storage

-Example Data server configurations that have been sized for this hardware can be found under `conf/druid/cluster/data`.
+Example Data server configurations that have been sized for this hardware can be found under `conf/robux/cluster/data`.

 #### Query server

-Druid Brokers accept queries and farm them out to the rest of the cluster.
+Robux Brokers accept queries and farm them out to the rest of the cluster.
 They also optionally maintain an in-memory query cache.
 These servers benefit greatly from CPU and RAM.

 In this example, we will be deploying the equivalent of one AWS [m5.2xlarge](https://aws.amazon.com/ec2/instance-types/m5/) instance.